Medically reviewed by: Kristin Baier, MD

 Can I take GLP-1s with other medications?

-GLP-1s are safe to take with most other medications, including those for high blood pressure, thyroid, and diabetes medications.
+GLP-1s are safe to take with most other medications.
 Your doctor will review your medical history and medication lists to avoid any contraindications.
 Keep in mind that GLP-1s are not typically prescribed for individuals with type-1 diabetes.